yanosz/wireguard-rest/README.md

 Please note:

 * Users are identified by a secret account ID (ie generating via makepasswd: `makepasswd --chars=20`).
-By specifying an account ID, keys can be deleted.
-Thus, it should kept secret.
-Account ID are unique.
+Account IDs are unique.
 * Documents contain comments and additional information: In order to keep the database schema simple, all additional information is supposed to be stored using a json encoded document (NoSQL-Style).
 * On errors, HTTP 422 (Unprocessable Entity) and a short text is returned.